-Eligibility criteria
+Eligibility Criteria

-We welcome applications from any organisation based in Europe, EU and non-EU states alike, except for Ukraine, Russia and Belarus.
+We welcome applications from nation-wide community camps, and camps serving several communities based in Europe, EU and non-EU states alike except for Ukraine, Russia and Belarus.

 The organisation's activities must be deemed charitable under UK charity law, and we will require proof of its charitable status.
 This includes organisations which are either not-for-profit or publicly funded e.g., state or private libraries, archives, museums, research institutes, universities, cultural centres or non-profit organisations.
 For more information, please consult the UK's Charity Commission website and its list of Charitable Purposes.